cosmos/cosmos/README.md

 ### Becoming a Validator After Genesis Day

-Gnug holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
-The amount of gnugs provided as collateral must be nonzero.
+Quark holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
+The amount of quarks provided as collateral must be nonzero.
 Anyone can become a validator at any time, except when the size of the current validator set is greater than the maximum number of validators allowed.
-In that case, the transaction is only valid if the amount of gnugs is greater than the amount of effective gnugs held by the smallest validator, where effective gnugs include vesting and delegated gnugs.
-When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the gnugs and delegated gnugs enter the unbonding state.
+In that case, the transaction is only valid if the amount of quarks is greater than the amount of effective quarks held by the smallest validator, where effective quarks include vesting and delegated quarks.
+When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the quarks and delegated quarks enter the unbonding state.
 Note that, given the distribution of genesis-validators, the 33 available validator spots, and the issuance schedule, it is impossible for any genesis-validators to become unbonded by this mechanism.

 ### Penalties for Validators